-Cannot enroll if Level is

-AAAS 433 Race/Ethnic Health 3 Credit Hours

-Full Course Title: Race, Ethnicity and Community Health This course begins with a broad overview of health disparities in the United States, with a focus on three types of social inequality - race/ethnicity (and nativity status), socioeconomic status (SES), and gender.
+Cannot enroll if Level is AAAS 433 Race/Ethnic Health 4 Credit Hours Full Course Title: Race, Ethnicity and Community Health This course begins with a broad overview of health disparities in the United States, with a focus on three types of social inequality - race/ethnicity (and nativity status), socioeconomic status (SES), and gender.
 Following this introduction, epidemiological issues, health behaviors, health care services, and health and social issues specific to various minority populations in the U.S. are examined in greater depth.
 The underlying position of the course is that understanding why these groups are at a higher risk of developing poor health outcomes is crucial to developing better health care and health policy interventions and moving towards health equity.
-(OC).

-AAAS 4401 Seminar: African Diaspora 4 Credit Hours

-Research seminar on the history of the African Diaspora in the Atlantic World.
+(F, OC).
+AAAS 4401 Seminar: African Diaspora 4 Credit Hours Research seminar on the history of the African Diaspora in the Atlantic World.
 This course covers examples of classic texts in the field, as well as significant new scholarship, with an emphasis on critical reading, analysis, and the development of an independent research project.
 Students gain a deeper understanding of the significance of the African Diaspora in the New World, derived from lectures and discussions providing an overview of this subject, as well as the micro views gleaned from sharing classroom presentation about students' individual research topics.
 The graduate version of this course includes weightier readings and assignments, with a research paper for potential publication.
 (OC).
-Prerequisite(s): HIST 300 or AAAS 275 or HIST 345 or AAAS 345 Restriction(s):

-Cannot enroll if Class is Freshman or Sophomore or Graduate

-AAAS 449 Race, Ethnicity and Family 4 Credit Hours

-U.S. racial and ethnic families are examined in relationship to the historical and contemporary forces that have shaped their patterns of family life, socioeconomic positioning, educational attainment, and racial/ethnic identities.
+Prerequisite(s): HIST 300 or AAAS 275 or HIST 345 or AAAS 345 Restriction(s): Cannot enroll if Class is Freshman or Sophomore or Graduate AAAS 449 Race, Ethnicity and Family 4 Credit Hours U.S. racial and ethnic families are examined in relationship to the historical and contemporary forces that have shaped their patterns of family life, socioeconomic positioning, educational attainment, and racial/ethnic identities.
 These forces include the influence of structural racism and discrimination, urbanization, and poverty.
 The patterns of family life include parental roles, family structure, kinship relations, gender roles, and the maintenance of racial and ethnic identities .
 (YR).
-Prerequisite(s): SOC 200 or SOC 201

-AAAS 469 Contemporary African Amer Lit 4 Credit Hours

-An intensive study of major 20th-century and 21st-century African-American writers.
+Prerequisite(s): SOC 200 or SOC 201 AAAS 469 Contemporary African Amer Lit 4 Credit Hours An intensive study of major 20th-century and 21st-century African-American writers.
 Fiction, poetry, autobiography, and drama will be examined but one genre will be stressed in any given term, e.g., the novel.
 Lectures will provide historical and biographical context for analysis and discussion of the works.
 Students cannot receive credit for both ENGL 469 and ENGL 569.
 (OC).

-Prerequisite(s): (COMP 106 or Composition Placement Score with a score of 40 or Composition Placement Score with a score of 107 or COMP 220 or COMP 280 or COMP 270) and (ENGL 200 or ENGL 205 or ENGL 206 or ENGL 230 or ENGL 231 or ENGL 232 or ENGL 233 or ENGL 235 or ENGL 235 or ENGL 236 or ENGL 237 or ENGL 238 or ENGL 239)

-Cannot enroll if Class is Graduate

-AAAS 470 Black Women / Lit, Film, Music 4 Credit Hours

-This course will examine works produced by Black women authors, activists, filmmakers and musical performers in order to determine the methods they have incorporated in order to challenge and eradicate the prevailing stereotypes about Black women while advancing their own personal and racial agendas.
+Prerequisite(s): ENGL 200 or ENGL 205 or ENGL 206 or ENGL 230 or ENGL 232 or ENGL 233 or ENGL 238 or ENGL 239 Restriction(s): Cannot enroll if Class is Graduate AAAS 470 Black Women / Lit, Film, Music 4 Credit Hours This course will examine works produced by Black women authors, activists, filmmakers and musical performers in order to determine the methods they have incorporated in order to challenge and eradicate the prevailing stereotypes about Black women while advancing their own personal and racial agendas.
 It will also focus on the extent to which race, gender and class have shaped the creative work of Black women.
 Students will be required to read, discuss, analyze and write their own responses to the works of such firebrands as author Zora Neale Hurston, activist Ida B. Wells, filmmaker Julie Dash, and singer Billie Holliday.
-Prerequisite(s): FILM 240 or FILM 248 or FILM 385 or AAAS 239 or AAAS 275 or HUM 303 or HUM 221 or HUM 222 or HUM 223 or HUM 248 or ENGL 200 or ENGL 205 or ENGL 206 or ENGL 231 or ENGL 232 or ENGL 233 or ENGL 237 or ENGL 238 or ENGL 239 or ENGL 248 or JASS 248 or ANTH 303 or PSYC 303 or SOC 303 or WGST 303
+Prerequisite(s): ENGL 200 or ENGL 205 or ENGL 206 or ENGL 230 or ENGL 233 or ENGL 238 or ENGL 239 Restriction(s):